Lumorix-studios/Neo/README.md

 ### Information & Privacy

-AgenticCoder includes dedicated information and privacy views that provide users with information about the application and its approach to local data storage.
+NEO includes dedicated information and privacy views that provide users with information about the application and its approach to local data storage.

 ## Technology

-AgenticCoder uses a modern multi-platform technology stack combining web technologies with native application development.
+NEO uses a modern multi-platform technology stack combining web technologies with native application development.

 ### Core